-Reusable Human Lander Provides crew transportation element for a crew of four the can be supplied on orbit or Nuclear Power Modular power system size provide power to meet infra ISRU Plant Operational ISRU plant capa is used to create hydrogen collection and storage wou 3 Crewed Hopper Provides unpressurised two site for a crew of four EVA- surface between uses.
+Reusable Human Lander Provides crew transportation between lunar vicinity and the lunar surface.
+Reusable ascent element for a crew of four for a multiple stage lunar lander.
+Propellant for ascent element can be supplied on orbit or on the surface.
+Nuclear Power Modular power system sized to provide $\sim\!10$ kW for the lunar day or night.
+Multiple units can provide power to meet infrastructure demands.
+ISRU Plant Operational ISRU plant capable of producing ~50 tonnes of propellant per year.
+Electrolysis is used to create hydrogen and oxygen for propellant for a reusable lander.
+Excavation, collection and storage would be part of the plant system.
+3 Crewed Hopper Provides unpressurised two-way crew transportation within a 1000 km range of the landing site for a crew of four EVA-suited astronauts.
+Hopper is assumed to be refueled on the lunar surface between uses.